You can help!

 Support our Mission

 For a sustainable GWI we need your support so that we can continue our mission of providing access to education for women and girls.
 Our 100th anniversary celebration is entitled Peace through Education.
-Help us create a chain of peace through education by making a donation here.
+We will be delighted for your contribution to our centenary.
+Help us create a chain of peace through education by making a donation below: